 We developed this tool to help individuals assess their unique combination of capabilities and experiences in the above twelve core competencies of an Innovation Designer.

 This spider diagram maps an individual’s unique multi-disciplinary capabilities.
-Given this understanding of the combination of skills of each individual, we then cast our multi-disciplinary project teams and recruit new team members in a way that will ensure we have the right mix of complementary capabilities every time and for every unique situation.
+Given this understanding of the combination of skills of each individual, we then cast our multidisciplinary project teams and recruit new team members in a way that will ensure we have the right mix of complementary capabilities every time and for every unique situation.

-Download the tool on our Resources page.
+Download the tool, and find other resources, on our ideas page.

 Why does the world need Innovation Designers?